Wizards’ bursts of energy aren’t enough when Bulls’ DeMar DeRozan takes over late

 A physical big man almost always gives the Wizards fits, and Vucevic was no different.
 He had 15 points in the first quarter as Porzingis got acclimated on defense.

-Kuzma likely out for Orlando
+Kuzma likely to be out for Orlando

-Kyle Kuzma sat for the sixth straight game with tendinitis in his right knee, an injury that Coach Wes Unseld Jr. said is likely to keep him out of Wednesday’s home game against Orlando as well.
+Kyle Kuzma sat out for the sixth straight game with tendinitis in his right knee, an injury that Unseld said is likely to keep him out Wednesday as well.
 After that, the Wizards have just six games left.